briankabiro/briankabiro.github.io/_posts/2019-04-1-Ambition-and-currencies.md

 > “Shoot for the stars and if you fall down you’ll land on the clouds” - Kanye West

 Becoming a millionaire is a benchmark that is appealing and a goal that many want to reach financially.
-It is a good thing but in countries with weaker countries, this definition needs to be redefined.
+It is a good thing but in countries with weaker currencies, this definition needs to be redefined.

 That is, which currency are you looking at it from?